How Internal Structure Shapes the Metallicity of Giant Exoplanets: Methods

 where $R_{\text{pred}}$ is the interpolated model prediction and $R_{\text{obs}}$ is the sampled observational value.
 This procedure yields the metallicity $Z$ that reproduces the observed radius.
-Repeating this process 5000 times provides a posterior distribution of $Z$, capturing both measurement uncertainties and intrinsic model degeneracies.
-A similar approach can be found in \citet{Muller_2023}. \end{itemize} The root-finding retrieval provides the posterior distributions of metallicity $Z$ for each assumed interior structure and for every exoplanet analysed.
-These distributions were smoothed using a Kernel Density Estimate (KDE), and the corresponding mean and standard deviation of $Z$ were extracted and subsequently used to investigate planetary trends.
+Repeating this process $n$ times provides a posterior distribution for a prior of $Z \sim \mathcal{U}(0, 1)$, capturing both measurement uncertainties and intrinsic model degeneracies.
+A similar approach was implemented in \citet{Muller_2023}. \end{itemize} Root-finding retrieval provides the posterior distributions of metallicity $Z$ for each assumed interior structure and for every exoplanet analysed.
+These distributions were smoothed using a kernel density estimate (KDE), and the corresponding mean and standard deviation of $Z$ were extracted and used to investigate planetary trends.